Rookout/deployment-examples/python-aws-serverlessframework/README.md

 1. Add the pip dependency `rook` in the project folder.

-1. Set dockerizePip for true in the serverless.yml file in order to allow cross compiling.

 1. Add Rookout's decorator to your lambda_handler function.

 1. Set your Rookout Token as an environment variables in the serverless.yml file: